jeremy-penn/Orbital_Mechanics/README.md

 # Satellite-Orbit
 Calculate satellite orbits

-# Acknowledgements:
+## Acknowledgements:

-Thank you to Ryan Gray for posting his public code for Earth plotting
+Thank you to Ryan Gray for posting his public code for Earth plotting.